stevencombs/retrocombs.github.io/_drafts/2021-02-18-plus4-chapter7-graphics.md

 Omitted everything from `TO` on , will draw a single dot.

-There are two options for *color*. `0` equals the background color. `1` equals the forground color established using the last know value or by the COLOR command.
+There are two options for *color*. `0` equals the background color. `1` equals the foreground color established using the last know value or by the COLOR command.

 Time for a longer example.

 ### SINE CURVE PROGRAM

-Let's use our new found graphics commands, combined with some math (or maths for my European visitors), to create a high-res representation of the sine function; the [sine curve (or wave)](https://en.wikipedia.org/wiki/Sine_wave) as shown in the image below:
+Let's use our new found graphics commands, combined with some math (or "maths" for my European friends), to create a high-res representation of the sine function; the [sine curve (or wave)](https://en.wikipedia.org/wiki/Sine_wave) as shown in the image below:

 ![Graphics](https://www.stevencombs.com/plus4/images/sine-wave.png)